Bucharest, Sibiu, Cluj,

-Folk Dancing, Klezmer, Folk Music, Art, History, Culture, Adventure !
+Folk Dancing, Folk Music, Art, History, Culture, Adventure !

 ★ Castles, palaces, historic sites, and museums

-★ Visit villages, dance with traditional village groups
+★ Visit villages, meet crafts people, dance with traditional village groups

-★ Price includes round trip air, city tours, transfers, hotels, two meals daily, our own private air-conditioned tour bus, all entrance and performance fees
+★ Price includes round trip air, city tours, transfers, hotels, three meals daily, our own private air-conditioned tour bus, all entrance and performance fees.

 *Download Romania itinerary pdf.

 I can’t wait to go!
 Reserve my place with my $200 deposit per person.
 See registration form and information below.
 Or register through PayPal (no PayPal account necessary)

 Romania … a unique harmonious blend of amazing history, stunning art, folklore treasures and colorful various landscape.

 This is one of the most detailed tours for those interested in the extremely old and rich history of Romania, for the sensible art lovers, for those who appreciate the melodious Romanian folk music, the elegant popular dances for women exquisitely blending with the vitality of the men dances, the traditional craftsmanship, the flavors of the tasty local cuisine and for those always looking to meet the wondrous, fascinating, unspoiled areas and amazing scenery.